NickOcaz/Mind-Your-Mind/README.md

 [Back to Top](#Top)
 ---
 ### Cooperation with A.I.
 A.I. will be utilised throughout this project's development to enhance efficiency, accuracy, and innovation and also implemented if require to identify bugs and code aptomisation.
 Any suggestion provided by A.I. will be question for an explanation to gain a deeper understanding and learn from the offered information.
-All information obtained via A.I. will be scrutinised and cross referenced to ensure it's validity.
+All information obtained via A.I. as been scrutinised and cross referenced to ensure it's validity.

-#### Aim for A.I. assistance
+#### A.I.
+Introduction for software development

-  It also helps in identifying and fixing bugs faster, improving the overall quality of the software.
+  A.I. helps identify and fixing bugs faster, improving the overall quality of the software.
 Additionally, AI-driven tools can analyze vast amounts of data to provide insights, optimize code, and predict potential issues, leading to more robust and scalable applications.
 Embracing AI in software development not only accelerates the development process but also opens up new possibilities for innovation and problem-solving.

 #### A.I.
 Goals